You'd think buying an HDMI cable would be a simple affair, but sadly there are multiple HDMI standards with different features, specs, and variables.

 The Spotlight cable from Caavo is designed for those of us stuck with a mess of multiple HDMI cables round the back of the TV and consequently struggle to tell them apart.

-Each end of the cable includes a small LED, which illuminates when the cable is active, so at a glance you can tell which of your HDMI sources is running at any given time, and what's plugged in where - ideal for troubleshooting problems or de-tangling messy setups.
+Each end of the cable includes a small LED, which illuminates when you press the button at either end, so at a glance you can tell which what's plugged in where - ideal for troubleshooting problems or de-tangling messy setups.

 Beyond that slight gimmick, this is otherwise a well built HDMI 2.0 cable, rated up to 18Gbps, with a nylon wrap and gold-plated connectors.
 It's only available direct from Caavo, where you can buy it in 3ft ($25/around £20) or 6ft ($30/around £23.50), with a red-and-white coloured option too ($25), and discounts if you buy more than one.